factom-protocol/FIS/FIS/DID.md

 -   Signature MUST be over sha256( sha256( ExtID[0] + ExtID[1] + ExtID[2] +
     ExtID[4] + … + ExtID[n] + Content) )

--   Entry hash serves as the nonce and MUST be unique

 #### Entry Structure